-In 1984 poet, novelist and academic, Brendan Kennelly was a guest on The Late Late Show where he chatted to Gay Byrne about his latest book of poems 'Moloney Up and At It', and how it differs from his work 'Cromwell',
+Poet, novelist and academic, Brendan Kennelly talks about his latest book of poems 'Moloney Up and At It', and how it differs from his work 'Cromwell'.

-While the work 'Cromwell' is described as 'tragic', with 'Moloney Up and At It' Kennelly says that he found "laughter".
-He further comments that "comedy is much harder than tragedy".
+While the work 'Cromwell' is described as 'tragic', with 'Moloney Up and At It' Brendan Kennelly says that he found "laughter".
+He notes that "comedy is much harder than tragedy".

 He talks of his ambition to write about Christianity and its connection with other aspects of life.